Frequently Asked Questions

 Can I get work experience while I study at Queen Mary?

 The majority of our programmes are available with industrial experience.
-Students will normally spend one year in industry after the second year of their study.
+Students will normally spend one year in industry after the second or third year of their study.
 The year in industry will significantly help to develop the communication, problem solving and team working skills of each student.
 It will also give students invaluable experiences to refer to when applying for professional positions following graduation.

 The School has excellent links with industry which are essential for all our "with industrial experience" programmes.
 However, students are not guaranteed an industrial placement and will have to be proactive in finding a suitable placement although we do have a dedicated member of staff who will provide support in arranging suitable placements with our extensive industrial links.
 There is an active Industrial Liaison forum which has a direct impact on our programmes as employers are encouraged to sponsor and support both the students and to provide real design case studies which will engage students throughout the curriculum.
 Recent case studies that have been taught and assessed were delivered by Bridgestone, DuPuy, Apatech, Artis, Corus, BAe, DSTL and Rolls Royce.

 Many of our BEng and MEng Engineering programmes are accredited; the Aerospace and Mechanical Engineering programmes by the Royal Aeronautical Society, the Materials and Biomedical Engineering programmes by the Institute of Materials, Minerals and Mining, the Chemical Engineering programme by the IChemE.

 Why is accreditation important?